 Despite a complete lack of interest in the mechanics of sports, there are concepts related to sports that deeply fascinate me.
 Such concepts include leadership, teamwork, and Michael Jordan.

 This post may contain affiliate links, and as an affiliate of Amazon, I may receive a commission at no extra cost to you if you purchase through a link.
 Please see my full disclosure for further information.
+All images courtesy of Canva.

 Champions: Born or Made?